goldenberry274/Final-Networking-Media-Project/README.md

 This project is the final project in the Communication Networks course in Ariel University.

 The project is divided into 3 main parts: The first is the paper that the members of this team wrote.
+Then there is the code, and the resulting plots from it, which are also in the paper.

-The paper As per requested, the src file contains a Python file that can generate plots that compare different types of IP, TCP and TLS fields.
+As per requested, the src file contains a Python file that can generate plots that compare different types of IP, TCP and TLS fields.
 The res file contains all the resulting plots from both Wireshark and the Plotgenerator.

 Informaiton about the code: The code uses Python 3.12.3.